Christopher Kakooza

-Christopher Kakooza is a Roman Catholic prelate, who is the Bishop of the Roman Catholic Diocese of Lugazi, in Uganda.
-He was appointed to that position on 2 January 1999.
+Christopher Kakooza (born 15 November 1952), is a Roman Catholic prelate who is the Bishop of the Roman Catholic Diocese of Lugazi, in Uganda, since 4 November 2014.
+Before that, from 2 January 1999 until 4 November 2014, he served as Auxiliary Bishop of the Roman Catholic Archdiocese of Kampala.
+While auxiliary bishop, he was concurrently assigned as Titular Bushop of Numidia.
+He was appointed bishop by Pope John Paul II.
+He received his episcopal concecration on 17 April 1999.
+The Principal Consecrator was Cardinal Emmanuel Wamala, Archbishop of Kampala.
+On 4 November 2014, Pope Francis transferred him to Lugazi and appointed him local ordinary there.
+He was installed at Lugazi on 3 January 2015.

 Early life and priesthood

 Kakooza was born on 15 November 1952, at Nsambya Hospital.
 His parents lived in the neighborhood called Lusaze, in present-day Rubaga Division, in Kampala, in the Archdiocese of Kampala.
 He was ordained priest on 3 June 1983 at Saint Mbaaga's Major Seminary Ggaba, as a member of the pioneer class at that seminary.

-He was appointed Auxiliary Bishop of Roman Catholic Archdiocese of Kampala, and contemporaneously as Titular Bishop of Casae in Numidia, on 2 January 1999.
+He was appointed Auxiliary Bishop of the Roman Catholic Archdiocese of Kampala, and contemporaneously as Titular Bishop of Casae in Numidia, on 2 January 1999.